How can I rack up rewards points fast?

 When he sent in his barcodes, he wound up bagging 1,280,000 frequent flyer miles - enough to travel free for years afterwards, but also enough to get him a complimentary lifelong membership to the airline’s Gold club.

-Does that mean we think you should spend $3,000 on desserts?
-No, probably not.
-But, when you consider that the miles Phillip claimed had a monetary value of over $150,000, you have to admit, bonus offers like this are worth looking into.
+But, when you consider that the miles Phillips claimed had a monetary value of over $150,000, you have to admit, bonus offers are worth a second look!

 Get a supplementary card (or two)

 You don’t have to be present to cash in on other people’s spending.
 Look into getting a supplementary credit card - it will be connected to your bank account and your rewards program, but your spouse, child, or other family members can carry it with them.